 Thanks to the wonderful students who have inspired these lecture notes at Hat Creek and CARMA summer schools since 1989.
 Thanks the many people who made the Hat Creek and CARMA schools a success.
-Thanks to my coinstructors, Dick Plambeck, Rick Forster, Jack Welch, Marc Pound, John Carpenter, Nikolaus Volgenau, Doug Friedel, and to many others, including students past and present, from whom one learns much.
+Thanks to my co-instructors, Dick Plambeck, Rick Forster, Jack Welch, Marc Pound, John Carpenter, Nikolaus Volgenau, Doug Friedel, and to many others, including students past and present, from whom one learns much.
 Thanks to Dave Hawkins, Dave Woody, James Lamb, Douglas Bock and Steve Scott for supporting the CARMA school.
 Thanks to Mary Daniel and the local organizers.
-Thanks to Cecil Patrick for excellent lunches and dinners, and Terry Sepsey for keeping the school well supplied and clean.
+Thanks to Cecil for excellent meals, and Terry, Sarah and Lori for preparing breakfast and lunch, and keeping the school well supplied and clean.
 Thanks to CARMA staff for engineering, technical and local support at the summer school.
 Thanks to the many people who have made the CARMA telescope a vital and innovative research tool.
 Support for CARMA construction was derived from the states of California, Illinois, and Maryland, the James S. McDonnell Foundation, the Gordon and Betty Moore Foundation, the Kenneth T. and Eileen L. Norris Foundation, the University of Chicago, the Associates of the California Institute of Technology, and the National Science Foundation.
 CARMA development and operations are supported by the National Science Foundation, and the CARMA partner universities.